adamhammes/site/content/recipes/honey-cornbread-muffins.md

----
++++
-title: "Honey Cornbread Muffins"
+title = "Honey Cornbread Muffins" draft = false date = 2016-11-30T21:40:51-06:00
-draft: false
-date: "2016-11-30T21:40:51-06:00"
-description: "Much sweeter than the store-bought mix, with a cake-like texture."
+description = "Much sweeter than the store-bought mix, with a cake-like texture."
----
++++

 <!--more-->